Weak bank results lead European stocks lower

 * Shell and BG shares rise

-LONDON, Nov 3 European shares edged lower on Tuesday, with weak earnings from Standard Chartered and UBS dampening sentiment in the banking sector.
+LONDON, Nov 3 European shares edged lower on Tuesday, with banks falling after weak earnings from Standard Chartered and UBS dampened sentiment in the sector.

-Standard Chartered slid 8.4 percent after saying it wants to raise $5.1 billion in new capital through a rights issue and cut 15,000 jobs by 2018 as new chief executive Bill Winters tries to restore profitability, hit by a slowdown in emerging markets.
+Standard Chartered slid 9 percent after it announced plans to raise $5.1 billion in new capital through a rights issue and cut 15,000 jobs by 2018 as new Chief Executive Bill Winters tries to restore profitability at the bank, which has been hit by a slowdown in emerging markets.

-Investec analysts described news of a third-quarter operating loss of $139 million as "awful".
-Consensus estimates were for a 903 million pound profit.
+Analysts at Investec described the loss as "awful", given that consensus estimates were for a 903 million pound profit.

-"As we feared, the worst aspect ... is a broad-based collapse in revenues," they said in a note.
+"As we feared, the worst aspect... is a broad-based collapse in revenues," analysts at Investec said in a note.
 "Standard Chartered has already been the worst performing FTSE 100 bank in 2015 year-to-date, but we expect it to see further significant underperformance in the aftermath of today's Q3 2015 results."

-Shares in UBS fell 5.1 percent after Switzerland's biggest bank posted a bigger-than-anticipated year-on-year rise in third quarter net profit, but watered down its full-year targets.
+Shares in UBS, Switzerland's biggest bank, fell 5.4 percent.
+UBS posted a bigger than anticipated year-on-year rise in third quarter net profit, but watered down its full-year targets.

-Shares in Italy's biggest retail bank, Intesa Sanpaolo , fell 3 percent after it posted lower net interest income in the third quarter and a slump in profit.

-Analysts said that core revenues were worse than expected, noting that many would now cut estimates for full-year operating numbers.

-In all, the STOXX Europe 600 Banking sector was down 1.2 percent, placing it among the top sectoral fallers.
+In all, the STOXX Europe 600 Banking sector was down 1.4 percent, among the top sectoral fallers.

-VW shares fell 3.2 percent after an emissions scandal widened to include its luxury brands Porsche and Audi.
+VW shares fell 3 percent after an emissions scandal that has beset the German company widened to include its luxury brands Porsche and Audi.

 Some traders and analysts said they would still avoid VW shares while the issue remained unresolved, with Credit Suisse keeping an "underperform" rating.

 "I would steer clear of any rebound in VW shares until the dust settles.
-At the moment, trading VW is like trying to catch a falling knife," Mirabaud Securities' Rupert Baker said.
+At the moment, trading VW is like trying to catch a falling knife," said Mirabaud Securities' Rupert Baker.

-Among risers, Shell forecast higher savings from its planned takeover of BG, boosting shares in both energy groups, while Swiss travel retailer Dufry rose 5.7 percent after reporting higher sales and profits.
+Among risers, Shell forecast higher savings from its planned takeover of BG, boosting shares in both energy groups , while Swiss travel retailer Dufry climbed 5 percent after reporting higher sales and profits.

 * Indexes up: Dow 0.08 pct, S&P 0.17 pct, Nasdaq 0.16 pct (Updates to late afternoon)